decretist/ICMCL17/proceedings/ICMCL17.md

 That is not the case in the second recension *dictum* C.23 q.3 d.p.c.8.
-Here we see a series of quotations from book 48 of the *Digest*, containing <!-- 7 words, 5 of them unique --> 7 occurrences of 5 words,[^a] corresponding to all 4 of the expected lemmas related to the concept of calumny.
+Here we see a series of quotations from book 48 of the *Digest*, containing <!-- 7 words, 5 of them unique --> 7 occurrences of 5 words,[^10] corresponding to all 4 of the expected lemmas related to the concept of calumny.
 It is of obvious interest that the quotations in this *dictum* are from Justinianic Roman law rather than from scriptural or patristic sources.
 And most interesting of